Healthy Eating: The Family Approach

 Eat as many meals together as a family as possible.
 Sit down at a table together.
 Eating for nutrition instead of boredom, stress, or other reasons can help regulate what and how much you eat.
 Be a model of healthy eating habits for your children.
 The family meal promotes healthy attitudes and relationships regarding food.
 You will also find that a family meal gives your family more quality time together.

 Eating food away from home is a big offender in weight gain.
 This includes restaurants, fast food, vending machines, gas stations, convenience stores, etc. Avoid eating out when possible.
-Most restaurants add extra fat and sugars to food to make them taste better.
-Your home cooked version will usually have far fewer hidden calories than any restaurant’s version of a meal.
+Most restaurants add extra fat and sugars to food to make it taste better.
+Your home-cooked version will usually have far fewer hidden calories than any restaurant’s version of a meal.

 Eating fruits and vegetables every day provides multiple benefits to your health and weight management.
 Most fruits and vegetables contain fiber which can help fill you up and regulate your bowel movements.
 Fiber is also helpful in managing your cholesterol and keeping your heart healthy.
 Fiber can help with portion control as it can be filling.
 Eat your fruits and vegetables first, before the rest of your meal.